 PSQ The file specific name for the Payment Statistics Quarterly return

 This information is also available in the slide deck from the March 14th industry event, available under the “Support Documentation” section on the Central Bank payment statistics webpage and here.

+For the semi-annual Return(s), the file naming conventions are as follows:

+C111111_YYYYMMDD_PSS.xml, or C111111_YYYYMMDD_PSQ.zip

+C111111_YYYYMMDD_PSR.xml, or C111111_YYYYMMDD_PSQ.zip

+Where;

+C111111 Institution code for the RA.

+YYYYMMDD The last day of the reporting period (Note: this is not the submission date)

+PSS The file specific name for the Payment Statistics Semi-Annual Return

+PSR The file specific name for the Payment Statistics Reduced Return (Derogated Institutions Only)

 Do I need to sign-off the paystats returns (PSQ/PSS/PSR)?

 No. The returns will be locked by a member of the Central Bank paystats team.
 After this step has been executed, the return status will be set as: signed off on their ONR account.
 No more action should be required unless contacted by a paystats team member.
+Submission of a Valid Return by an RA will fulfil the reporting requirements.

 Where can I find user guides on ONR in terms of general queries, user access, lock, unlock returns, password resets, etc?